pborisovsky/tsp-dp-gpu/README.md

 The second problem is one variant of a One-Unit Multiproduct Production Scheduling problem (see subfolder DP_GPU_PROD_SCHED)).
 The description can be found at http://math.nsc.ru/AP/benchmarks/MSP/msp.html.

-The code was compiled with MS Visual Studio Express 2008 and tested on GTS 450 device with 1Gb of GDDR5 memory.
-The solvable sizes and the running time for the TSP is the following.
+The code was compiled with MS Visual Studio Express 2008 with CUDA libraries and tested on GTS 450 device with 1Gb of GDDR5 memory.
+The solvable sizes and the running time for the TSP are the following.

+N=23, time=0,33 sec., GPU memory = 250M

+N=24, time=0.75 sec.
+GPU memory = 500M

-N=25, time=1.5 sec.
+N=25, time=1.56 sec.
+GPU memory = 1GB

+For solving larger instances, a GPU with more memory is required.

 The code can be used as a subroutine in exact of heuristic algorithms.
 The following paper desribes a Branch and Bound algorithm for the Multi-Unit Production Scheduling problem.